-Our team recognized that customers who are more engaged with their subscriptions tend to remain active longer.
-We've designed the Customer Actions dashboard to highlight trends in the actions your customers are taking in their account.
+The Customer Actions dashboard highlights trends in the actions your customers are taking in their accounts.

 Before you start